stumelius/airflow-postgres-redis-forex/README.md

 # airflow-postgres-redis-forex

-This repository implements the airflow-postgres-redis-forex data pipeline as proposed by Mark Litwintschik in his [blog post](http://tech.marksblogg.com/airflow-postgres-redis-forex.html).
+This repository implements the airflow-postgres-redis-forex data pipeline from a [blog post](http://tech.marksblogg.com/airflow-postgres-redis-forex.html) by Mark Litwintschik.
-The pipeline is composed from Docker containers.
+The pipeline is composed of Docker containers.

 ## Getting Started